KVlearn/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch - gives access to the match object.
+It matches the current URL in the same way that a <Route> would.
+Its used for getting access to the match data without actually rendering a <Route>.

 1. How would you explain form validation to someone who has never programmed before?
+Testing framework of Arrange - We create the test setup of useraction sequence, test environments etc.
+, Act - where we perform the simulation of real time user action on the application and
+Assert - where we verify the simulated output matches with the expected output.

 1. In 1-2 sentences, define end to end testing.
+End to End testing focus on  UI an mimic user action of interacting with the app - reproducing real time events.

 ## Instructions